possibilities/meta-composer-cli/readme.md

-  meta-composer lucid list-icon-tags                    List all Lucide icon tags meta-composer lucid get-icons-by-category <category>  Get all icons that belong to a specific category meta-composer lucid get-icons-by-tag <tag>            Get all icons that have a specific tag
+  meta-composer lucid list-icon-tags                    List all Lucide icon tags meta-composer lucid get-icons-by-category <category>  Get all icons that belong to a specific category meta-composer lucid get-icons-by-tag <tag>            Get all icons that have a specific tag meta-composer lucid read-about-react-usage            The documentation page for lucid icon usage in React
 ```